smoochiee/Bluetooth-jammer-esp32/README.md

-If you like you can donate to: https://paypal.me/smoochieelee?country.x=PH&locale.x=en_US or GCASH
+If you like you can donate to MY PAYPAL ACCOUNT :

+https://paypal.me/smoochieelee?country.x=PH&locale.x=en_US
+or

+GCASH
 09615018673